Octopus vs OVO (2023 Comparison)

 Source: Citizens Advice

-Conclusion: OVO customers are more likely to receive an inaccurate bill of the two.
-However, OVO offers longer opening hours which is ideal for those customers who may not have time to make a call during the working day.
-They also offer lower call centre waiting times and respond to more emails within 2 days.
+Conclusion: OVO offers longer opening hours, which is ideal for those customers who may not have time to make a call during the working day.
+They also offer lower call centre waiting times and respond to more emails within two days.
 OVO wins this one.

 The number of complaints a supplier receives is a good indication of how often things go wrong.
 When things do go wrong, it is also important to know how quickly these things are resolved.